Master of Medicine M6033

 Whilst the course has predominantly attracted and is most benefit to, specialist groups and aimed at postgraduate level, we also accept trainees and junior clinicians.

-Please note: The Master's Core Units are quite intensive and we suggest 20 to 24 hours per week of study commitment to view the lectures, reading packages and dedication to research in answering the course work (essays, group discussions and short essays).
+The Masters program is quite intensive and we suggest 20 to 24 hours per week of study commitment to view the lectures, reading packages and dedication to research in answering the course work (essays, group discussions and short essays).

-The course is conducted by Monash University (Department of Anaesthesia and Perioperative Medicine and Department of Epidemiology and Preventative Medicine), in conjunction with the Alfred Hospital's Department of Anaesthesia and Perioperative Medicine.
+The course is conducted by Monash University's Department of Anaesthesia and Perioperative Medicine in conjunction with the Alfred Hospital's Department of Anaesthesiology and Perioperative Medicine.

 Key objectives of the perioperative medicine component are to: